BillmanH/AWS-Alexa-Skills/README.md

 ###Projects with the Alexa Skills kit.

 ##Introduce My Friends
 Basic "Helo World" of the skills.
-Copied from the tutorial color picker.
+Say to Alexa: "Do you know my friend James, from my friends list?" and Alexa will return a response based on a list I created.

 Next step: Query values from RDS within lambda function.